thomykay/dhbw-projectmanagement1/lesson 108 - review retro/lesson108 - slides.md

 ---

-# Definition of Done - Examples
+# Definition of Done - Some examples

 ☑️ Tests written and passing
 ☑️ Continuous Integration build passing